Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 ## Troubleshooting

-If you are repeatedly asked to Grant permissions.
-See the note in [SyncController](https://github.com/Azure-Samples/active-directory-dotnet-daemon-v2/blob/master/UserSync/Controllers/SyncController.cs) on how to clear your token cache.
+If you are repeatedly asked to Grant permissions, Sign-out and sign back in again to force a token cache refresh.

 ## Community Help and Support